LidlDev/LidlDev/README.md

 - 👥 **Traveler Network** - Connect with fellow explorers
 - 🗺️ **Interactive Map** - Unveil new areas as you explore
 - 🎯 **Gamified Exploration** - Become a tourist everywhere you go
+- 🏆 **Challenge Your Friends** - Earn achievments as you explore and challenge your friends!

 ### 💼 **LidlDev Portfolio**
 > *Modern showcase of skills and projects with cutting-edge design*

 Built to demonstrate expertise in contemporary web development and design patterns.
+Showcase progress on all my projects

 ---